SymbioticLove/Mother/README.md

-Welcome to my ongoing project to create THE definitive text adventure.
+Welcome to our ongoing project to create THE definitive text adventure.
 With hand-drawn stylings, music composed, played and recorded by us, authentic and deep sound design as well as a brilliant interactive story.

 Currently, the only output is to the cmd prompt opened with the game.
 You will need to type commands into the console in the game, and the results will be printed to the external cmd prompt.
 This will be changed, obviously, but you've gotta build before you paint.